-- Data is migrated between storage systems without interrupting host applications. - You can maintain data replication throughout the migration process by allowing the target storage system to inherit pair configurations before migrating the actual data. - You can reduce the overall migration effort by importing configuration definition files instead of having to reconfigure pairs on the target storage system. - The migration process is designed to be carried out in stages to reduce demands on network bandwidth. - You can easily monitor migration project and migration job progress and status by reviewing both numerical and graphical data, which includes estimated information about how long the migration is likely to take. - Up to seven source storage systems can be consolidated into a single target VSP G1000, VSP G1500, VSP F1500 or VSP Gx00 models.
+- Data is migrated between storage systems without interrupting host applications. - You can maintain data replication throughout the migration process by allowing the target storage system to inherit pair configurations before migrating the actual data. - You can reduce the overall migration effort by importing configuration definition files instead of having to reconfigure pairs on the target storage system. - The migration process is designed to be carried out in stages to reduce demands on network bandwidth. - You can easily monitor migration project and migration job progress and status by reviewing both numerical and graphical data, which includes estimated information about how long the migration is likely to take. - Multiple storage systems can be consolidated into a single target VSP 5000 series, VSP G1000, VSP G1500, VSP F1500, VSP Gx00 models, VSP Fx00 models, or VSP Nx00 models.